-Here is a list of selected publications, with links to online versions included where possible.
+Here are some publications, with links to online versions included where possible.
 Also, I’m currently hard at work on a novel manuscript (deep breath!).
 Here are some posts about the process.
 If you take the time to read any of the below, many thanks!

 - ‘The Geography of Loss’ in Seizure: Crime issue 5, May 2013, pp. 36-40.
 An elderly woman knows she is growing forgetful, but where is James, her cartographer husband?
 And what is the home-care worker hiding?

 To Matthew AdamsReturn to Sender’ in Etchings: Three Chords and the Truth issue 11, February 2013, pp. 67-72: A story about young love and a few other things.
-The story started with the opening paragraph and grew from there.
-Here is a pdf of the story, with the generous permission of Ilura Press.
+Here is a pdf, with the generous permission of Ilura Press.

 - ‘Not Here, Not in Our Town’ in Mascara Literary Review issue 11, May 2012: I wrote about the slow coming together of ideas for this story in a 2011 post.